You have a right to move about the world safely. You shouldn’t have to worry about walking somewhere and suddenly getting attacked by a dog.

 You could have a dog bite case if the following are true:

 Strict liability for dog owners means even if they took measures to prevent aggression by their dog, they’re still legally responsible for a bite.

 If you were working as a door-to-door salesperson when you were bitten, even if you didn’t have a permit, the dog owner is legally responsible for the bite.

-To learn more about your options in your specific dog bite case, you can get an evaluation from the HNB law firm for free.Get My Free Case Review
+To learn more about your options in your specific dog bite case, you can get an evaluation from the HNB dog bite injury attorneys for free.Get My Free Case Review

 An attorney from Horenstein, Nicholson & Blumenthal can help you show that the dog owner was responsible for your dog bite injuries.